SaiSiddhanth10/Risk-Analyzer/README.md

-Automated financial report analyzer that extracts data from Excel/PDF and calculates company risk metrics.
+AI-powered financial risk analyzer that extracts data from Excel/PDF reports and generates risk metrics, charts, and automated reports.